Advanced Guide

 Configs

-PUBSUB_BACKEND=MQTT // using Mqtt as pubsub
+PUBSUB_BACKEND=MQTT // using MQTT as pubsub

-MQTT_HOST=localhost // broker host url
+MQTT_HOST=localhost // broker host URL

 MQTT_PORT=1883 // broker port